tBaxter/questions-for-employers/README.md

 ## Getting started

 **What's the onboarding process like?**
 Do they have one?
 How well-defined is it?
-Do they have an "buddy system" or other mechanisms to help you get ramped up, or do they just let you sink or swim?
+Do they have a "buddy system" or other mechanisms to help you get ramped up, or do they just let you sink or swim?

 **Is this a new position or replacing a former employee?** This can be useful to understand how well-defined the position is and if it's a position set up for success.